Ballynafagh Lake: Alkaline fens

 According to the NPWS site synopsis, Ballynafagh Lake is a shallow alkaline lake, surrounded by acid grassland, heath and bog.
 There are patches of emergent vegetation in the middle and at the shore of the lake.
-At the surface of the lake can be found Common Duckweed (Lemna minor) and the liverwort Riccocarpus natans.
-Submerged flora include starworts (Callitriche spp.) and Lesser Bladderwort (Utricularia minor).
-At the edge of the lake, vegetation typical of alkaline fens can be found.This includes Blunt-flowered Rush (Juncus subnodulosus), Black Bog-rush (Schoenus nigricans) and species of sedge, such as Carex lepidocarpa and Carex rostrata.
-Other plant species to be found here include Bulrush (Typha latifolia), Marsh Arrowgrass (Triglochin palustris), Marsh-marigold (Caltha palustris), Marsh Lousewort (Pedicularis palustris) and Water Mint (Mentha aquatica).
-In the open water of the lake, stands of Common Reed (Phragmites australis), Bulrush and Bottle Sedge (Carex rostrata) grow.
-To the western corner of the lake, a stand of Great Fen-sedge (Cladium mariscus) can be found.
+At the surface of the lake can be found common duckweed (Lemna minor) and liverwort Riccocarpus natans.
+Submerged flora include starworts (Callitriche spp.) and lesser bladderwort (Utricularia minor).
+At the edge of the lake, vegetation typical of alkaline fens can be found.
+This includes blunt-flowered rush (Juncus subnodulosus), black bog-rush (Schoenus nigricans) and species of sedge, such as Carex lepidocarpa and Carex rostrata.
+Other plant species to be found here include bulrush (Typha latifolia), marsh arrowgrass (Triglochin palustris), marsh-marigold (Caltha palustris), marsh lousewort (Pedicularis palustris) and water mint (Mentha aquatica).
+In the open water of the lake, stands of common reed (Phragmites australis), bulrush and bottle sedge (Carex rostrata) grow.
+To the western corner of the lake, a stand of great fen-sedge (Cladium mariscus) can be found.

 While only one habitat is noted as a qualifying interesting for SAC status, the Natura 2000 and European Environmental Agency EUNIS webpages for the Ballynafagh Lake site also note that a second habitat of conservation interest occurs at this site, that is, Transition mires and quaking bogs (Natura 2000 code 7140).
 This habitat consists of 2.69 hectares of transition mire cover.
 Transition mires and quaking bogs are very wet mires which can be considered intermediate between rich or poor fens and bog habitats, with surface pH varying between distinctly acidic to slightly basic.

 Acid grassland, heath and bog occur around the lake.
-The flora in this habitat includes Common Bent (Agrostis capillaris), Bog-myrtle (Myrica gale), Bracken (Pteridium aquilinum), Gorse (Ulex europaeus), Heather (Calluna vulgaris) and Purple Moor-grass (Molinia caerulea).
-To the north-west of the lake, wet woodland of Alder (Alnus glutinosa), Birch (Betula spp.), and willow (Salix spp.).
+The flora in this habitat includes common bent (Agrostis capillaris), bog-myrtle (Myrica gale), bracken (Pteridium aquilinum), gorse (Ulex europaeus), heather (Calluna vulgaris) and purple moor-grass (Molinia caerulea).
+To the north-west of the lake, wet woodland of alder (Alnus glutinosa), birch (Betula spp.), and willow (Salix spp.).